The Car (1997 film)

+This film is about two co-workers and roommates, who win a car in a contest.
+The car has a license plate number identical to that of a failed assassin.
+The new car's owner is arrested for the crime of the assassin, and soon tries to protect an heiress targeted by the assassination plot.

 Plot

-Mahadevan and Kumaran work in a small firm and are room mates renting from Janakiamma.
+Mahadevan and Kumaran work in a small firm and are roommates, renting from Janakiamma.
 One day, luck comes to them when Mahadevan wins a car as the first prize of a promotional contest held by a washing-powder brand.
 Meanwhile, a murderer, Ambrose is after Maya.
 By mistake, both the murderer and Mahadevan get the same tag number on their cars' license plates.
 The murderers try a hit-and-run attack on Maya, but she escapes.
-She thinks that Mahadevan who did it.
+She thinks that Mahadevan was behind the attack.
 Mahadevan gets arrested by sub-inspector Cherian according to Maya's complaint.

 But due to lack of proper evidence, he's released with a warning.
 After getting through problems one after another, Mahadevan finds the real killers and their car.
 He tells Maya about the killers who attempted for her life.
 Shockingly it is revealed that one of the killers is Maya's cousin Vishnu who is after her wealth.
 Vishnu tries to kill Maya, but Mahadevan stops him.
 In an attempt to kill Mahadevan and Maya, Vishnu accidentally dies by being stabbed by a sharp object during the fight.
 In an attempt to dump his body, the couple is stopped by Vishnu's accomplice, Ambrose.
 He's enraged by his friend's death and tries to kill Mahadevan and Maya, but ends up at the dead end of the road, where the cops were waiting for him with an armed force.
 The car catches fire from the gunshots and explodes, killing him.
 The film ends with sub-inspector Cherian thanking Mahadevan and Maya, for their help and support.